Skip to main content

 Response

-Home-backed monthly and period calculations return impact fields for the requested window:
+Home-backed period calculations return impact fields for the requested window:

 {